Taking simple actions like these during hot summer weather helps conserve energy and saves you money on your utility bill:

 - Keep your house warmer than normal when you are away.
 Set or program your air conditioning to be 5° warmer when you’re gone for more than 4 hours.

 - Avoid setting your thermostat at a colder setting than normal when you do turn on your air conditioner.
 It will not cool your home down any faster and it wastes energy.

 - Keep your thermostat within a 20-degree margin of the outside temperature.
 Remember the "20 degree rule" that air conditioners are designed to cool your home about 15-20 degrees less than the outside temperature.
 If the difference between the outside temperature and your thermostat setting is more than 20 degrees then your air conditioner will run non-stop!

 - Limit your use of the vent fans above your stove and in your bathroom because they pull in hot outside air, making your AC work harder.

-- Check and/or replace your air filters every two weeks, May through October.
+- Check and/or replace or clean your air filters every two weeks May through October.

 - Have your system inspected by a licensed and bonded professional at least twice a year, spring and fall.

 - Keep your fridge & freezer full, even if you just use bottles of water.
 A full fridge uses less energy.

 - Set refrigerator temperature between 37° & 40° degrees Fahrenheit.
 Set the freezer between 0° & 5°.